OgAeons/Amazon-UI-Clone/README.md

-#This is a Amazon Clone made using HTML and CSS.
+#This is a Amazon UI Clone made using HTML and CSS.